We recommend that listeners exercise self-care when listening to this podcast, as some may find the content upsetting.

 Want to get in touch?
 Visit our website at bcna.org.au, email us at firstname.lastname@example.org, or call our Helpline on 1800 500 258

 Kellie Curtain [00:00:36] Let's be upfront about advance care planning and breast cancer.
 Living with breast cancer often means you need to make decisions about your treatment and care, as well as working with your treating team to work out decisions surrounding your current care.
 It's also good to think ahead and talk about the care you may want in the future.
 If you were to become seriously ill and unable to communicate your preferences or make decisions regarding your care.
 Advance care planning allows you to think about and document your preferences for future health care and can often provide a sense of relief to allow you to focus on living life fully in the present.
 Joining us for this episode of Upfront is Dr. Sonia Fullerton.
-Sonia is a consultant in palliative medicine who assists in patient centered decisions, making and advance care plans.
+Sonia is a consultant in palliative medicine who assists in patient centred decisions, making and advance care plans.
 This episode of Upfront About Breast Cancer is an unscripted conversation.
 The topics discussed are not intended to replace medical advice, nor necessarily represent the full spectrum of experience or clinical option.
 So please exercise self-care when listening to this podcast, as the content may be triggering or upsetting for some.
 Hello, Sonia, and welcome.

 Dr Sonia Fullerton [00:01:48] Thank you very much.
 Great to be here.